 These other retail licences remain valid and are now being administered by the Industry Regulator.
 These licences contain a condition that the licensees comply with a retail code attached to the licence.
-These licences relate primarily to remote or off-grid areas of the State.

 The applicable code has slightly different provisions with regards to the amount of and the circumstances in which a security deposit can be required.

-6.2.
+5.2.
 Applicable Retail Code provisions